immixvocalensemble/immixvocalensemble.github.io/bloom.md

     <img src="images/NKKNXT/Sebastiaan.jpg" alt="Sebastiaan" class="br3 br--top">
 </figure>
 <p class="f6 lh-copy cf">
-Ever since Sebastiaan (Bas) Ammerlaan begged his parents for violin lessons when he was four, music took a strong hold of him.
+Ever since Sebastiaan begged his parents for violin lessons when he was four, music took a strong hold of him.
 He soon changed the violin for the viola, then started singing, studying classical singing at the HKU Utrecht Conservatoire with Jón Þorsteinsson and Selma Harkink.
-Today he studies at the Master for Ensemble Singing at the Royal Conservatoire with Harry van Berne and Gerda van Zelm.
+Today he studies at the Master for Ensemble Singing at the Royal Conservatoire with Harry van Berne and Gerda van Zelm.<br><br>
+Sebastiaan played in the Youth Orchestra of the Netherlands and sang in the National Youth choir.
+He was a frequent participant in Meesters & Gezellen, another education project of both the Netherlands Chamber Choir and Cappella Amsterdam.
+He also sang in the TENSO Europe Chamber Choir and is part of the Bach Choir of the Netherlands. <br><br>
+In 2017, he founded the Ensemble for New Music with soprano Veronika Akhmetchina.
+He also sings in Ensemble Cantorex with soprano Iris Bouman, alto Hester Westra and tenor Dierick Aartsen, a vocal ensemble specialising in Renaissance and Baroque music.
 </p>
 </details>